-A. The compressed air is stored in an Auxiliary Reservoir on each vehicle, and when a reduction of air in the train pipe takes place the piston of the Triple Valve is moved and this permits the air to flow from the Auxiliary Reservoir to a Brake Cylinder.
+A. The compressed air is stored in an Auxiliary Reservoir on each vehicle, and when a reduction of pressure occurs in the Brake Pipe the piston of the Triple Valve causes the air to flow from the Auxiliary Reservoir to the Brake Cylinder.
 The Brake Cylinder contains a piston and piston rod which is forced outwards by the compressed air and by means of suitable levers and rods, forces the brake blocks against the wheels.
-42. Q. Describe the principle of the Westinghouse Automatic Air Brake.